Who We Are and What We Do

 How do I know if someone uses my image?

+If your submissions are downloaded and used via the Dashboard or Marketplace, we try to send you the link.
+You’ll also be paid a sliding amount if your image or video is used outside of social media or editorial purposes (Dashboard only).
 We’ll notify you about payouts via email, so keep an eye on your personal inbox.
 We do photographer payouts near the end of every month.

 How much will my photo or video sell for?

 We’re working mostly with social media users to line their pockets with some extra cash, but we’re always working to scale up payments and functionalities for professional photographers and social media users alike.
-Scopio is actually a growing startup, so payments are sure to increase in the future as we grow and get more clients on board.
+Scopio is actually a growing startup, so Dashboard payments are sure to increase in the future as we grow and get more Subscribers on board.

-Can I resell my scop.io/submit photo submission?
+Can I resell my Scopio photo submissions?

 Yes!
 All of your submitted photos would be non-exclusive, and you’re totally free to re-sell them under other non-exclusive licenses.